v3rslu1s/Applied-Datascience/README.md

 ## Underfitting

 In our data-set we were extra cautious for underfitting.
 From the previous group we have learned that the amount of data is not that much.
-The sensors from the FoB system are not
+The sensors from the FoB system do not have a high update frequenty.
+This means the amount of frames for each of the exercises are limited.

+Because of this we have attempted to create a large as possible data-set.
+Without reincerting the same rows twice.
+The technical explanation above explains how a single single patient could have a combination of different exercises to enrich the data-set.

 > The student takes appropriate countermeasures to prevent under- and overfitting and tunes hyperparameters

-- preventing underfitting by creating more entries per patient
-- overfitting not likely
+## Different models

+For educational purposes we have attempted to run a single configuration of the data through different machine learning models.
+The results from this were not better (as expected, see result from previous group).
+Because of this we decided not to spend any more time on basic models, but focus on the formatting/cleaning of the data.

 > The student compares several models and additionally explains the differences between the models.

-> The student has visualized the results both quantatively in a plot and where applicable qualitatively using examples.

-- Logistic Regression
-- SVM
-- Implementing in framework
+## Results

+From running the configurations we have different results.
+Below you can see the best / worse results and their configurations.
+In order to make a calculated difference between results we choose not to only use Accuracy but also MCC LogLoss RSME RMSLE.

+### Lowest Scores

 ```
   Accuracy       MCC    LogLoss      RSME     RMSLE  remove_idle    frame_generator      frame_generator_count    column_index    frames_counts  normalise      remove_idle_split_count  resample_exercise    default